 Of all bad deeds that, under cover of the darkness, had been committed within wide London’s bounds since night hung over it, that was the worst.
 Of all the horrors that rose with an ill scent upon the morning air, that was the foulest and most cruel.

 The sun—the bright sun, that brings back, not light alone, but new life, and hope, and freshness to man—burst upon the crowded city in clear and radiant glory.
-Through costly-coloured glass and paper-mended window, through cathedral dome and rotten crevice, it shed its equal ray.
+Through costly-colored glass and paper-mended window, through cathedral dome and rotten crevice, it shed its equal ray.
 It lighted up the room where the murdered woman lay.
 It did.
 He tried to shut it out, but it would stream in.
 If the sight had been a ghastly one in the dull morning, what was it, now, in all that brilliant light!

 He had not moved; he had been afraid to stir.
 There had been a moan and motion of the hand; and, with terror added to rage, he had struck and struck again.
 Once he threw a rug over it; but it was worse to fancy the eyes, and imagine them moving towards him, than to see them glaring upward, as if watching the reflection of the pool of gore that quivered and danced in the sunlight on the ceiling.
 He had plucked it off again.
 And there was the body—mere flesh and blood, no more—but such flesh, and so much blood!